ruricolist/spinneret/README.md

 ## Validation

-Spinneret does not do document validation, but it does warn, at compile time, about invalid tags and attributes.
+Spinneret does not do document validation, but it does warn about invalid tags and attributes.

 Although HTML5 does include a mechanism for application-specific attributes (the `data-` prefix), some client-side frameworks choose to